AnonVision

 Detector Accuracy Failure Mode Privacy Risk Decision

-Haar Cascade ~70% Profile faces, rotations >15°, partial occlusion 30% of faces potentially exposed in crowd photos Retain as fallback only
+Haar Cascade ~70% Weak on profile faces, rotation, and partial occlusion Too many potentially exposed faces in crowded or non-frontal scenes Retained as fallback only

-MTCNN ~92% Heavy dependencies, slow inference, cascade complexity Deployment friction, maintenance burden Evaluated, not selected
+MTCNN ~92% Heavier dependencies and slower inference on constrained systems Deployment and maintenance burden Evaluated, not selected

 Why YuNet Met Privacy-Grade Requirements

-Deterministic Execution: ONNX runtime on CPU produces identical output across runs.
-No GPU floating-point variance.
-Essential for legal reproducibility.
+Deterministic Execution: ONNX Runtime on CPU produces stable output across runs, which is essential for legal reproducibility and audit trails.

 Technical Architecture

-The architecture is not a feature delivery mechanism, it is a privacy enforcement pipeline.
-Every design decision optimizes for predictability, auditability, and fail-safe behavior.
+The architecture is not just a delivery mechanism.
+It is the privacy enforcement model.
+Every major design choice exists to optimize predictability, legibility, and fail-safe behavior.

 Detection Pipeline